The Black Blood of the Earth

 Figure 1: Viennese Triple Extraction Apparatus in Japan, courtesy of Ozchin.

 The first important question was “How do I get a coffee filter into my separatory funnels?”
 This sticking point and the more important one of dealing with pressure cementing of coffee in the tip made preparation with the admittedly beautiful separatory funnels difficult.
-See below:
+See Figure 2.

 Figure 2: My foolish first effort apparatus.
 Cleaning glassware hasn’t been that painful since the ethylene glycol incident.